 The world of sport and fitness has been an ever-changing landscape upon which many people have built their dreams and careers.
 Strong man competitions, marathons, golfing tournaments, boxing matches and even your local gym are all part and parcel of the shifting world of fitness, and with every new development in supplement and/or technology some people get left behind.

 Sports earphones, for instance, have been refined time and again to attain the perfect shape to stay on when exercise but not make the wearer uncomfortable, and this is one of the trials and tribulations that every piece of wearable technology has to go through before the world can be introduced to it.

-Companies like Bioconnected are constantly striving to make leaps and bounds in the necessary fields.
+Companies like Bioconnected and the BetterMe WorkOut app are constantly striving to make leaps and bounds in the necessary fields.
 A fantastic example of this is their new Heart Rate Biosensing earphones, which can connect to an app on your phone to measure vital signs while you work out.
 To further explore how wearable technology is changing sports and fitness, read on.

 The ergonomic design principles that have had a substantial effect on the design world since their inception are no less relevant today than they were in every furniture designer’s studio for the last thirty years.
 It’s not rocket science: people want things that feel like they were designed to be used by people, and yet many companies don’t want to put in the R&D to make their products work for their customers.

 The ergonomic design behind many earphones these days shapes the future of sport and fitness by bringing more people comfortably through their workout without needing to adjust their uncomfortable earphones every five minutes.